Updated: 7 days ago

 On Aug.
 13, 1988, Bede Aboh was ordained a priest.
 Out of the many friends he joined seminary with as a child, only one other made it to the finish line to priesthood but passed away in a car accident only five months after becoming ordained.

 “The first time I realized the joy that I brought people by becoming a priest was after some weeks when I was watching the ordination tape,” said Aboh.
 “It had interviews on it, including my mother.
 She said that it was the happiest day of her life, so it meant a lot to me from that.”

 Aboh was very close with his mother, Patricia.
 At the age of 33, she had a mastectomy due to breast cancer that had metastasized.
-She passed away from cancer in 1994, when Aboh was in Rome, when he considered leaving the priesthood.
+She passed away from cancer in 1994, while Aboh was studying in Rome.
+Due to the loss of his mother, he considered leaving the priesthood.
 At the time, he was scheduled to leave for Germany to learn the language.
 Aboh assured the rector in charge of him that he would return from the funeral and catch up with his studies.

 “Whenever I would come home, I would have new bedding and my room would be cleaned,” said Aboh.
 “This time I came, and my room was as I left it.
 That’s when I realized that she was truly gone.
 I wanted to leave so I told my bishop because I needed to get out of Nigeria.”